Mystery Genre Study

 - Grades: PreK–K, 1–2, 3–5, 6–8

 Mysteries get reluctant readers and writers enthusiastic about reading, thinking, and writing.
 They contain intriguing characters and hold a student's interest with their suspenseful and dynamic plots.
 Mysteries are a wonderful vehicle for teaching critical thinking and deductive reasoning skills in an exciting and enjoyable way.
-Use the lessons and resources here to help students explore the Mystery Genre.
+Use these lessons and resources to help students explore the Mystery Genre.

 Teacher Audrey Kennan shares seven ways she uses mysteries to teach crucial reading skills.
 'Tis the season for a spooky story!

 When sixteen people are called together for the reading of wealthy Sam Westing's will, they are surprised to learn that the will is actually a contest in which they are all to participate.
 Use these questions to foster conversation about Ellen Raskin's The Westing Game.

 Super sleuths Petra and Calder, along with Calder’s old friend Tommy, have been cryptically drawn into another mystery — this time involving a Frank Lloyd Wright architectural masterpiece, the Robie House.